 Waiting lists for Community and Voluntary Controlled Schools, are maintained by the School Admissions Section, and parents need to apply, in order to be included.
 These waiting lists will be maintained until the end of the Autumn term.
-At that stage parents will need to reapply at the start of the following term if they wish to be included.
+Parents will need to reapply at the start of each term if they wish to be included on the list for the following term.
+Only on receipt of an acknowledgement letter from School Admissions will that child be on the list.
+Please see the Information for Parents Book for full details on how Waiting Lists are operated.